 scala package, so from a user perspective, lists can be accessed as before.

 Another change is that lists now integrate more closely into the collections framework, and are less of a special case than before.
-For instance all of the numerous methods that originally lived in the
+For instance all the numerous methods that originally lived in the

 List companion object have been deprecated.
 They are replaced by the uniform creation methods inherited by every collection.